 Requirements

-If you need to manually set up your sending domain DNS recordss, you must:- Own the sending domain.
+To manually configure DNS records, you must:- Own the sending domain.

 - Have access to DNS settings via your provider.